visgl/luma.gl/docs/api-reference/core/transform.md

   * `feedbackBuffers` (`Object`, Optional) - key and value pairs, where key is the name of vertex shader attribute and value is the corresponding `Buffer` object.
   * `vs` (`String`) - vertex shader string.
   * `varyings` (`Array`) - Array of vertex shader varyings names.
-  * `sourceDestinationMap` (`Object`, Optional) - key and value pairs, where key is a vertex shader attribute name and value is a vertex shader varying name.
+  * `feedbackMap` (`Object`, Optional) - key and value pairs, where key is a vertex shader attribute name and value is a vertex shader varying name.
   * `drawMode` (`GLEnum` = gl.POINTS, Optional) - Draw mode to be set on `Model` and `TransformFeedback` objects during draw/render time.
   * `elementCount` (`Integer`) - Number set to vertex count when rendering the model.